cloudbase/garm/doc/providers.md

 * ```provider_executable```
 * ```config_file```

 The ```provider_executable``` option is the absolute path to an executable that implements the provider logic.
-Garm will delegate all provider operations to this executable.
+GARM will delegate all provider operations to this executable.
 This executable can be anything (bash, python, perl, go, etc).
 See [Writing an external provider](./external_provider.md) for more details.

 The ```config_file``` option is a path on disk to an arbitrary file, that is passed to the external executable via the environment variable ```GARM_PROVIDER_CONFIG_FILE```.
 This file is only relevant to the external provider.
-Garm itself does not read it.
+GARM itself does not read it.
 In the case of the sample OpenStack provider, this file contains access information for an OpenStack cloud (what you would typically find in a ```keystonerc``` file) as well as some provider specific options like whether or not to boot from volume and which tenant network to use.
 You can check out the [sample config file](../contrib/providers.d/openstack/keystonerc) in this repository.

-If you want to implement an external provider, you can use this file for anything you need to pass into the binary when ```garm``` calls it to execute a particular operation.
+If you want to implement an external provider, you can use this file for anything you need to pass into the binary when ```GARM``` calls it to execute a particular operation.

 ### Available external providers